joaornmarques/joaomarques-website-v2/README.md

 At the moment, only GitHub pages are supported to host your site/app.
 Maybe it makes sense to support other free platforms like [Now.sh](https://zeit.co/now) in a near future.

 1. `npm run deploy` will do all the magic.
 It assumes your current git repo as the destination.

-Already bought a domain? 👌

-1. Add it to CNAME in the `src/CNAME` file.
-1. Config your domain register service to point to githubPages.
-Here's how to do it on [NameCheap](https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages);
-1. Deploy it again

 ### Features